jona1115/cats_dogs_acceleration_petalinux/README.md

 4. Flash onto SD card: The packaged image is in `<plnx-proj-root>/images/linux` in a file ending with `.wic.gz`.
 Use [balena etcher](https://etcher.balena.io/) to flash it onto a SD card.

 **IMPORTANT**:
 - You most likely will get an openssh/dropbear error when run initially.
-The guide on fixing is [here](https://github.com/jona1115/cats_dogs_acceleration/blob/main/documentations/vivadoTRD_and_Petalinux/README.md#openssh).
+The guide on fixing is step 2i in the openssh section as per [here](https://github.com/jona1115/cats_dogs_acceleration/blob/main/documentations/vivadoTRD_and_Petalinux/README.md#openssh).
 - If you run into other build/package issues, [this page](https://github.com/jona1115/cats_dogs_acceleration/blob/main/documentations/vivadoTRD_and_Petalinux/README.md) probably has your answer.

 ### How was this project built?